Louisiana Employers Should Provide Comprehensive Cessation Coverage

 According to the U.S. Public Health Service (PHS) Clinical Practice Guidelines,1 effective cessation treatment includes barrier-free access to all approved tobacco cessation medications as well as individual, group and telephone counseling.
 Louisiana residents are more likely to quit successfully if their healthcare plan coverage does not impose barriers to care.1 Ultimately, this public health intervention will save money and lives.

-The most successful cessation treatments combine cessation medications with some form of counseling.2 Effective cessation counseling incorporates social support, addresses practical coping and teaches residents who use tobacco problem-solving skills.2 As intensity of treatment increases, so does effectiveness.2
+The most successful cessation treatments combine cessation medications with some form of counseling.2 Effective cessation counseling incorporates social support, addresses practical coping and teaches problem-solving skills to residents who use tobacco.2 As intensity of treatment increases, so does effectiveness.2

 There are many different ways to receive tobacco cessation counselling, including in-person individual and group sessions, over the phone, through texting and even on apps and online chats.
 Residents should have the ability to choose what works best for them.
-Both private and public health plans can utilize Louisiana Quitline services for cessation counseling and medications.
+Both private and public health plans can utilize services through Quit With Us, Louisiana for cessation counseling and medications.